Nineteen85

 Anthony Paul Jefferies (born July 1, 1985), known professionally as Nineteen85, is a Canadian record producer and songwriter.
-Nineteen85 holds the distinction of winning an ASCAP Music Award back-to-back in 2014 and 2015.
+He won the ASCAP Music Award twice consecutively in 2014 and 2015.
+His stage name is derived from his birth year.

-He is best known for producing records for Drake, notably some of his most successful singles, "One Dance", "Hotline Bling" and "Hold On, We're Going Home".
-In 2014 he was named by Complex magazine as one of 15 new producers to watch for.
+He is best known for producing songs for Drake, such as "One Dance", "Hotline Bling" and "Hold On, We're Going Home".
+In 2014, he was named by Complex magazine as one of 15 new producers to watch for.
 In 2015, he founded the R&B duo Dvsn with singer Daniel Daley.
-He has been nominated for three Grammys, including for "Producer of the Year (Non-Classical)".
+He has been nominated for three Grammy Awards, including for "Producer of the Year (Non-Classical)".